jfjlaros/mzfdisas/docs/usage.rst

 of code will be disassembled.

 .. figure:: ../doc/mzfdisass4.gif
-   :alt: Header display
+   :alt: Disassemble mode

-   Header display
+   Disassemble mode

 Type ``d`` to switch to dump mode and ``u`` to dump a page.

 .. figure:: ../doc/mzfdisass3.gif
-   :alt: Header display
+   :alt: Dump mode

-   Header display
+   Dump mode

 Typing ``d`` again will put the program back in disassemble mode.